Teaching the 26th Amendment

 TEACH our Youth Voting lesson plan.
 Students will deliberate about the question, “Should the voting age be lowered to 16?”

-As always, we encourage you to join the discussion with your comments or questions below!
+As always, we encourage you to join the discussion of the 26th Amendment’s importance with your comments or questions below!

 Featured Image Credit: Smithsonian National Museum of American History